Transfusion Medicine SAC

 In 1921 Percy Oliver created world’s first voluntary blood donor service.
 Following his death in 1944, his colleagues created the Oliver Memorial Fund to perpetuate his achievement and administered it for over 50 years.
 In 2001, the Royal College of Pathologists took over the task of administering the fund through Annual Awards to recognise achievements in transfusion medicine.
 From 2013 a further element has been added to the award - a bursary to assist trainees to attend national or international seminars or conferences on transfusion medicine.

-Percy Oliver Memorial Award - 2023 applications now open
+Percy Oliver Memorial Award 2024 Winners

 CELEBRATING OUR SPECIALTIES